 - Ensure continued reliable service at a stable, affordable rate by planning for the long-term and avoiding the increased cost of isolated improvements.

-- Provide long-term capacity to support planned growth within the community.
+- Support planned growth within the community.

 - Ensure adequate mixing and dilution of treated wastewater discharged into the Columbia River.

 - Manage shoreline stability at the discharge point.

 - Enable future decommissioning of Ridgefield’s aging wastewater treatment plant and outfall into Lake River (after additional projects are in place).

 Adrienne DeDona, Public Outreach Manager, can be contacted at (360) 903-4792.

 Project information can be provided in other formats or languages upon request.

 The project will build a replacement pipeline between the Salmon Creek Wastewater Treatment Plant and the Columbia River, as well as an improved discharge assembly at the river.